ElHakikAmina/monty/README.md

 * All files ends with a new line
 * There is **README.md** file at the root of the **alx-low_level_programming**
 * Maximum of one global variable is allowed
-* No more than 5 functions per file
+* no more than 5 functions per file
 * The C standard library is allowed
 * The prototypes of all the functions were included in the headV2er file called monty.h
 * All the headV2er files are include guarded